BeadiestStar64/CPaM/README.md

 ![image](https://github.com/user-attachments/assets/a89ac192-42d9-4bdd-8326-f22e3ecb548d)

-CPaM (C Package Manager) is a tool that automates the CMake build process and simplifies dependency management for C/C++ projects.
+CPaM (C Package Manager) is a tool that automates the CMake build process and simplifies dependency management for C/C++/CUDA projects.
 It handles complex CMake configurations with simple commands, providing an environment that allows developers to focus on code.

+> [!CAUTION]
+> We have confirmed that it does not work properly with CUDA at this time.
+Please wait a while for the fix...

 ## Features